burnedpopcorn/UTMT-Enhanced-Tools/BetterExportGMS2Enums/README.md

 ## BetterExportGMS2Enums
 Improved by burnedpopcorn

+> [!IMPORTANT]
+> This Script is now DEPRECATED, because it has now been merged with [Ultimate_GMS2_Decompiler.csx](https://github.com/burnedpopcorn/UTMT-Enhanced-Tools/tree/main/Ultimate_GMS2_Decompiler)
+>
+> This Script is no longer needed, as the New Script has all of these Features included

 I actually don't know who made this original file

 But it needed Improvements, since it could only decompile the Unknown Enums

 also, this is a UnderAnalyzer only Script, because only UnderAnalyzer uses Enums like Unknown Enums